JWalshe86/Nags-With-Notions2.0/README.md

 [Sprint 2](https://github.com/JWalshe86/Nags-With-Notions2.0/milestone/20)

-Sprint 2 saw the completion of 50% of it's tasks.
+Sprint 2 saw the completion of 50% of its tasks.
 Story points were introduced to get a better grasp on the workload, and this may allow one to gain a better understanding of what can be realistically achieved in Sprint 3.
 Considerable time was put into automatic testing, which is not a requirement for the pass criteria; so in sprint 3 effort will be directed into other areas.
 During Sprint 2 much of the functional objectives were achieved.
 In Sprint 3 I hope to divest more energy into testing.
 46 open issues were passed forward from Sprint 2 to Sprint 3.
 159 story points were completed in Sprint 2.
 147 story points have been passed for to Sprint 3, which makes this workload realistically achievable by the end of Sprint 3.

 * Sprint 3